Swedish Sign Language: Expanding the culture of the deaf

-Since the recognition of Swedish Sign Language as a national language of Sweden, the Swedish government has made available to deaf individuals television shows and news broadcasts in sign language.
+Since the recognition of Swedish Sign Language as a national language of Sweden, the Swedish government has made television shows and news broadcasts in sign language available to deaf individuals.
 Subtitles in sign language are also increasing.
-On November 29, 2001, the first Bible was translated into Swedish Sign Language.
-Furthermore, the Health and Medical Service Act (1982) guaranteed interpreters for deaf and hard-of-hearing individuals in working life, leisure, and club activities.
+On 29 November 2001 the first Bible was translated into Swedish Sign Language.
+Furthermore, the Health and Medical Service Act (1982) guaranteed interpreters for deaf and hard-of-hearing individuals in working life, in leisure and in club activities.